-NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Share Teacher Supervision, Evaluation, and Growth (TSEG) Administrative Procedure with School Council CTR's Human Resource Department will prepare a PowerPoint presentation that ÉGSS Administration will use to explain CTR's TSEG process to School Council.
+NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Share Teacher Supervision, Evaluation, and Growth (TSEG) Administrative Procedure with School Council ÉGSS will share CTR's Human Resource Department PowerPoint presentation to explain CTR's TSEG process to School Council.
 Academic Excellence Through Collaborative Praxis # of presentations to ÉGSS School Council on CTR's TSEG policy 1 Staff Wellness Initiative CTR Human Resources Department will lead professional development sessions for Vice Principals on career long self-care, occupational health and well-being.
 Vice Principals will facilitate interactive sessions with their faculty and staff members.
-Healthy Schools Total number of professional development sessions 5
+Healthy Schools Total number of professional development sessions 5 Enhanced Supervision Following the guidance of CTR's Human Resource Department ÉGSS administrators will facilitate the support of Teacher Supervision Growth and Evaluations in schools by the involvement of all teaching directors and coordinators into the Enhanced supervision of teachers in schools. ÉGSS admin will also set aside one week per teacher on the evaluation cycle to team teach one hour per day with, to enrich pedagogy and improve student learning as well as build relationships and visibility.
+Academic Excellence Through Collaborative Praxis % of teachers and parents who are satisfied with CTR's and ÉGSS Teacher Supervision, Growth and Evaluation Process 90%